EBI-Metagenomics/holofood-database/README.md

 "Staff" users can access the admin panel, but won't by default have permissions to do anything there.
 Add them to the "authors" user group to give them permissions to author "Annotation" documents via the admin panel.
-Note that this relies on having run `python manage.py create_authors_user_group` to create such a permissioned group.

 ## Deployment